spatie/docs.spatie.be-old/resources/views/laravel-backup/v4/high-level-overview.md

 ## Taking backups

 The backup is a .zip file containing all files in the directories you specify, along with a dump of your database (MySQL and PostgreSQL are supported).
-The .zip file can automatically be copied over to [any of the filesystems](http://laravel.com/docs/5.0/filesystem) you have configured in Laravel 5.
+The .zip file can automatically be copied over to [any of the filesystems](https://laravel.com/docs/5.3/filesystem) you have configured.

-To make a backup you can run `php artisan backup:run`.
+To perform a new backup you just have to run `php artisan backup:run`.
 In most cases you'll want to schedule this command.

 ## Cleaning up old backups